 Unlike the Codex Sinaiticus web bible interface, which was released to any user that has access to the internet, the DBL interface is only available to those approved by the Partnership Credentials Committee.
 The need for such a process of approval partly has to do with the sensitive copyright information being negotiated in the DBL, but at the same time, it functions as a means of limiting the anarchic affordances built into the interface itself.
 The four terms listed under the tag line for the DBL on the main page of their website are, in order, “Security,” “Uniformity,” “Availability,” and “Accountability.”
 The positioning of these terms is important.
 Availability, the value that connects most closely to the anarchy of the DBL interface, is bracketed by security and accountability.
 Only in the context of these kinds of controls does the DBL interface champion availability and the close attention to criteria for attaining a library card in DBL supports this kind of minimization of anarchy.

-Technologically, DBL affords a reasonably high surface area interface--though lower than some others we have seen--, that has expansive affordances for collaboration and anarchy.
-The collaborative affordances are most evident in the fact that users, Library Card Holders, determine what is available to use in the DBL by ingesting their bible translations and specifying possible licensing options.
-DBL’s capacities for proliferation, providing a platform upon which users can develop new bible interfaces shaped by the materialities of the the DBL interface without being entirely determined by them affords anarchy.
+Technologically, DBL affords a reasonably high surface area interface--though lower than some others we have seen--that has expansive affordances for collaboration and anarchy.
+The collaborative affordances of DBL are most evident in the fact that Library Card Holders (DBL users) themselves determine what is available to other users through the DBL interface.
+By ingesting their bible translations into DBL and specifying licensing options, DBL users have a high impact on what is possible in the DBL interface.
+DBL affords anarchy through its capacities for proliferation.
+Providing a platform upon which users can develop new bible interfaces, the materialities of the DBL interface influence these new interfaces without entirely dictating their limits and possibilities.
 In practice, there are logistical processes in place that could limit the affordances of collaboration and anarchy in the DBL interface.
 To see how this negotiation plays out in practice, we will look at one of the early and significant users of the DBL bible interface, American Bible Society’s Bible Search API.

 Bible API